 The three core elements of farm to school are procurement, education and school gardens.
 K-12 schools across New England are implementing these activities by serving locally produced foods in their cafeterias, teaching kids about nutrition and healthy eating, and growing school gardens.

 Farm to Early Childhood

 FINE is facilitating a recent (2021 - 2024) USDA-funded initiative to improve access to local foods for New England children and grow strong and equitable Farm to Early Childhood programs in New England.
 Stakeholders from these six states have joined together to conduct an Ecosystem Assessment of opportunities, barriers, and inequities; and which will provide professional development training and implementation mini-grants for ECE practitioners in the six-state region.

 Colleges and universities across New England are serving local and regional food in their dining halls, growing their own food in campus gardens and farms, offering food systems and agriculture degree programs, hosting mini farmers markets, and advocating for real food.

 Farm to Health Care

 Hospitals, nursing homes, retirement communities and other health care facilities across New England are serving local and regionally grown food, hosting farmers markets, prescribing their patients farm-fresh food, growing on-site gardens and promoting healthy eating.

-Correctional facilities in New England serve thousands of meals each day.
+New England prisons and jails serve thousands of meals each day.
 FINE is building our network in the carceral sector to explore its potential for sourcing local food.
 We are researching food budgets, costs, sourcing, onsite gardens and farms, workforce development, and reentry programs.
 We are convening stakeholders, and developing tools, in the hopes of better serving the incarcerated population, which is comprised disproportionately of black men.